qrichert/carbonscript/docs/interpreter-crash-course.md

      108  9
     ```

-19. `expression` completes, we have reach the end.
+19. `expression` completes, we have reached the end.

 This looks good.
 But there is a problem.
 Our grammar cannot parse
 expressions like this one: